-The NEWS are out there!
+The WORD is out there!
 Fashinnovation has a new brand, a new website, and a new Hub.
 On July 19th, we pressed start on our new phase during a Live with Jordana and Marcelo Guimarães, our co-founders.
 Our rebranding not only marks this new era but also gives us the possibility to dream even higher and reach new goals.

 Do you know about rebranding?
 Do you know what is it and how that can be a game-changer for your company?